theDarkmage-X/Assignment-repository/glasp.md

-* When you want to highlight a text or quote using Glasp, a small bar with various colors will appear.
-You can select the color you prefer and click on it to highlight the text.
-Once you do this, the highlighted text will be saved immediately to your Glasp sidebar for later use.
+* Highlight a text or quote using your cursor, and a small bar with various color options will appear.
+You can select the color you prefer and click on it to highlight the text with your preferred colour.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/o3uqvtl72ufwfb2hdeqi.jpeg)

-* When you select a color from the bar, the text changes to that color, and your highlighted notes are saved.
+*  Once you do this, the highlighted text will be saved immediately to your Glasp sidebar for later use.
 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/imkms1m658a80fmtows0.jpeg)

 * To locate highlighted text, click on the Glasp icon on the right.
 You can update the text whenever you want.

-* Then you'll be taken to your home page, which will include the themes you've chosen.
+You'll be taken to your home page, which will include the themes you've chosen.
 You can read other people's highlights on the home page.

 ## AI-powered Transcription

 Glasp can transcribe YouTube videos using ChatGPT.
-Imagine you're viewing a video and don't want to miss any of the main points, simply click on the Glasp icon beside the video.
+Imagine you're viewing a video and don't want to miss any of the main points.
+Glasp can help with that:

-* A Glasp symbol with **Transcript and Summary** can be found on the top right side of the screen, next to the video.
-Note that you cannot use Glasp if the video is in full screen, though, so you'll have to make sure it's not in full-screen mode.
+* Click on the Glasp icon beside the video.
+The Glasp symbol with **Transcript and Summary** can be found on the top right side of the screen as shown in the image below.
+Note that you cannot use Glasp if the video is in full screen.
+You'll have to make sure it's not in full-screen mode.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/v68diivk10dl5f640a1a.jpeg)